flowerz88/simple-bp-signup-avatar/FAQ.md

    If you're comfortable with translation tools, you can create .po and .mo files for your language and place them in the plugin's '/languages' directory.

 3. Contribute your translations:
    We welcome community translations!
-If you've translated the plugin, you can send us your translation files (.po and .mo) and we'll be happy to include them in the next release.
-This helps other users who speak your language.
+If you've translated the plugin, you can suggest your translations through the WordPress [Translation Platform (GlotPress)](https://translate.wordpress.org/projects/wp-plugins/simple-buddypress-signup-avatar/)

 4. Request a translation:
-   If you need the plugin in a specific language but can't create the translation yourself, open an issue on our GitHub repository.
-The community or our team might be able to help.
+   If you need the plugin in a specific language but can’t create the translation yourself, you can request it on the WordPress Polyglots forum.
+The translation community or a Project Translation Editor (PTE) for your language may be able to help.

-To contribute or request translations, please visit our [GitHub repository](https://github.com/flowerz88/simple-bp-signup-avatar) and open an issue or pull request.

 Remember, the plugin uses the textdomain 'simple-buddypress-signup-avatar' for all its translatable strings.